 Typical courses can include food and beverage operations, food and beverage pairing, food and beverage management and control, special events planning, mixology management, dining room operations, customer service, food service accounting and food service information technology.
 You'll likely participate in an internship either at a school-operated facility or a school-partnered independent business.
 Schools may also offer the opportunity to study abroad.

 With a bachelor's degree, completion of a series of specialized courses and at least two years of work experience, you may be eligible to sit for the Foodservice Management Professional (FMP) certification examination.
 The exam is administered by the National Restaurant Association Educational Foundation.
 While voluntary, certification can attest to your professional competence and may enhance your advancement possibilities.

 Schools may give you the opportunity to participate in online degree-completion programs, which consist of upper-level courses.
 You may qualify for admission if you hold an associate's degree in a field such as culinary arts or hospitality management.
 An online degree-completion program may suit you if you're already working in the food service or hospitality industry.

 What Is the Career Outlook?

-In 2014, the BLS projected employment opportunities for food service managers would increase five percent from 2014-2024.
-This is slower than the projected national average for all occupations.
+In 2018, the BLS projected employment opportunities for food service managers would increase nine percent from 2016-2026.
+This is as fast as the projected national average for all occupations.
 Facing stiff job competition, you might be at a distinct advantage if you hold an appropriate bachelor's degree.
-In 2014, the BLS also determined the mean annual wage for food service managers to be $53,500.
+In 2018, the BLS also determined the mean annual wage for food service managers to be $58,960.